1Hive/unipool/README.md

 ```
 $ npx truffle deploy --network rinkeby
 ```
-The above command will send both mock UOS and Uniswap tokens to the senders address for testing purposes.
+The above command will send both mock HNY and Uniswap tokens to the senders address for testing purposes.

 ### Deploy to Mainnet